venice1200/Retro/Apple-1/send2a1/README.md

 "send2a1.py" Python Script
 Tested using Python 3.14.7, the P-LAB Appledore Adapter v1.1a and the Briel Replica 1 TE Rev.3.

-The Scripts reads a HEX/Text file and send the Data to an Apple-1 using a connected Terminal/Serial-Port.
+The Scripts reads a HEX/Text File and send the Data to an Apple-1 using a connected Terminal/Serial-Port.
-The Text file must have "LF" Line Endings.
+The Text File must have "LF" Line Endings.
-The Baudrate is set to 9600 by default but can be changed using an optional command line parameter.
+The Baudrate is set to 9600 by default, but can be changed using an optional command line parameter (see Usage).

 This script uses the Python Add-Ons: pySerial, progressbar